Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we justify the estimation process of the pre-training label distribution $\pi_p$ (Section~\ref{sec:jusifyPi}) and explain why our \ours model best ensembles the zero-shot and fine-tuned models (Section~\ref{sec:glabetter}).
+In this section, we explain why our \ours model best ensembles the zero-shot and fine-tuned models (Section~\ref{sec:glabetter}) and justify the estimation process of the pre-training label distribution $\pi_p$ (Section~\ref{sec:jusifyPi}).
 We start with some preliminaries on \textit{Bayes} optimal classifier.